rosieomusic/rosieomusic/README.md

-My pet website PAW SWIPE is a work in in progress! the server is currently down due to free trial hosting site period being up! if you want to use the admin features in my figma mockup press shift A on the login view if you want to use them in the actual project use user: admin password: password
+My pet website PAW SWIPE is a work in in progress! the server is currently down due to free trial hosting site period being up! if you want to use the admin features in my figma mockup press shift A on the login view

 - 💬 Ask me about my favorite albums